Tour of Mont Blanc: complete guide to properly prepare your hike

 87€

-Safety equipment: what is rarely used… and sometimes saves
+Safety gear: what is rarely used… and sometimes saves

-A headlamp allows managing an early start to avoid storms, or a delay without panic.
-A simple but planned first aid kit (blister dressings, tape, disinfectant, anti-inflammatory if compatible, survival blanket) is a standard.
-Add a map or a guidebook, even if the trail marking is good: fog can turn an “obvious” path into a labyrinth.
+A headlamp helps managing an early start to avoid storms, or a delay without panic.
+A simple but thoughtful first aid kit (blister plasters, tape, disinfectant, anti-inflammatory if compatible, survival blanket) is a standard.
+Add a map or guidebook, even if the marking is good: fog turns an “obvious” trail into a maze.

-In 2026, many hikers also rely on communication means: iPhones compatible with emergency satellite calls (from some recent models), dedicated beacons, or even satellite phones for autonomous groups.
-It is not mandatory, but it can reassure.
-Keep in mind that there are no-network zones in some valleys, on the Savoie or Swiss side.
+In 2026, many hikers also rely on communication means: iPhones compatible with satellite emergency calls (from certain recent models), dedicated beacons, or satellite phones for autonomous groups.
+It is not mandatory, but can be reassuring.
+Keep in mind there are no-signal zones in certain valleys, on the Savoie or Swiss side.

 Recommended equipment list (refuges, no bivouac)

-• Hiking shoes already broken in + technical socks (2 to 3 pairs)
+• Tried-in hiking boots + technical socks (2 to 3 pairs)

 • Waterproof jacket (membrane) + light fleece or compact down jacket